-At all times participants shall conduct themselves in a respectful, responsible and professional manner.
-HHI reserves the right to disqualify any crew or crewmember for failing to comply with any requirement of participation or exhibiting unsportsmanlike conduct toward the organizers, judges, dancers, sponsors or others (individual or organization) associated with Hip Hop International, its licensees, venues, championships and/or events.
+At all times participants of HHI Championships and events who may be identified as a crew, crew member, crew leader, director, coach, choreographer or representative shall conduct themselves in a respectful, responsible and professional manner.

+HHI reserves the right to disqualify or penalize any participant(s) and/or apply an appropriate deduction (up to a maximum 1.0) to a crew's score for failing to comply with any requirement of participation or exhibiting unsportsmanlike conduct toward the organizers, judges, dancers, sponsors or others (individual or organization) associated with Hip Hop International, its licensees, venues, championships and/or events.
+This shall include derogatory posts on social media.
+This deduction will be set by the head judge and approved by the judiciary director and HHI headquarters.
+The event organizer will be advised, and the decision shall be final.